coderholic/pyradio/docs/headless.md

 - we cannot start a second headless server, and

 - we can get info about the server running.

+The "headless server lock file" is saved as *~/.config/pyeadio/data/server-headles.txt* and will contain the IP address and port the servers is listening to.
+This is especially useful in case a user script needs to get this info (instead of parsing the output of the command **pyradio --addr**).

 ## Installation